 Big Bear Lake

-You’ll all be ‘coming around the mountain’ with an alpine adventure up an actual mountain!
-Leave city smog and congestion behind, pack up the car with provisions to be gone all day and head to Big Bear Lake where the air is clear, and the trees are plentiful.
+Why We Love It: Leave city smog and congestion behind, pack up the car with provisions to be gone all day and head to Big Bear Lake where the air is clear, and the trees are plentiful.
 Be sure to take your monkeys to the Big Bear Alpine Zoo or cruise around the lake on Miss Liberty, a paddlewheel tour boat.
 This place puts the “active” in “activities” so your mountain goats will sleep well on the way home after a full day at Big Bear!